-Why?
-Well, we've found in the past that default Nameservers provided by Domain Registrars aren't the most reliable, and quite often cause your website to appear unavailable.
+We’ve found in the past that default Nameservers provided by Domain Registrars aren’t the most reliable, and quite often cause your website to appear unavailable.

 There are lots of alternative providers out there including Google & OpenDNS.
 We’re big fans of Cloudflare (and use it for all of the websites we build and support).
 Not only does Cloudflare host multiple copies of your Nameservers across the Internet, making it much faster and more resilient, it also offers a clever service that hides the actual IP addresses of your Web Server.
 This makes it much harder for hackers to target your site.
 Cloudflare’s set up process is also very straightforward, walking you through the steps you need to take to get your site working.